 - General info: For all information on activities, restaurants, finding accommodation etc… the website of visitmikkeli is a source of information.
 The English site is very well done,

 - Restaurants: We have an absolutely fabulous memory of the salmon cooked in front of the wood fire at Sahanlahti resort… Well, it’s a little expensive (30-40€) but it’s still one of the best tables in Finland.
 2nd recommendation, the Vilee bistro in Mikkeli itself.
 The menu of the day is very affordable (17€ it seems to me) and the cuisine is first class!

-- Accomodation: If you are travelling as a family or a group of friends, I recommend you take a look on Airbnb.
+- Accomodation: If you are travelling as a family or a group of friends, I recommend you take a look on Vrbo.
 There are many really cute houses by a lake.

 - Blacksmith: I promised to give you the contact of the blacksmith who is on the island of Niinisaari.
 You will find all the information on his website where you can admire pictures of his Finnish knives.

 And because forging it digs into your stomach, we recommend a quick trip to Niinipuu, a delicious restaurant that lovingly prepares the best specialities in the region. (on the same island)